San Diego Bay: Pollution

-Sources of pollution in the Bay include storm-water runoff and marine waste from commercial and military shipping and shipbuilding.
+Sources of pollution in the bay include storm-water runoff and marine waste from commercial and military shipping and shipbuilding.
 The city of San Diego has spent millions of dollars trying to clean up this pollution, particularly at the section of the eastern shoreline referred to as the Shipyards Sediment Site.
 In 2009 the city and the San Diego Unified Port Authority filed suit against several major shipping companies to recoup some of the cost of those remediation efforts.
 In 2014 the city reached an agreement with the San Diego Regional Water Control Board to pay a fine of nearly $1 million for storm-water violations.
-In 2015, the city and the Port filed suit against Monsanto, whose products containing polychlorinated biphenyls (PCBs) are blamed for pollution of the Bay and tidelands.
+In 2015, the city and the Port filed suit against Monsanto, whose products containing polychlorinated biphenyls (PCBs) are blamed for pollution of the bay and tidelands.

-The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for fish caught in the Salton Sea based on levels of mercury or PCBs found in local species.
+The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for fish caught in the bay based on levels of mercury or PCBs found in local species.

 Management

 The Port of San Diego manages the harbor and administers the public lands adjacent to the bay.
-The Port is a special government entity created by the state legislature in 1962, for which revenue consists of tariffs and rents paid by district tenants.
+It is a special government entity created by the state legislature in 1962, for which revenue consists of tariffs and rents paid by district tenants.